Rubina Berardo: Political career

 Before being elected to the Assembly of the Republic, Rubina Berardo was an active member in the national and regional Social Democratic Youth, having run, unsuccessfully, for president of the latter in 2011.

 In October 2015, she was elected member of the Assembly of the Republic, for the constituency of Madeira, and assumed membership of the parliamentary committees for European Affairs and for Budget, Finances and Administrative Modernization.
 In representation of her constituency, Rubina Berardo has integrated the Commission of Inquiry to the process that led to the sale and settlement of Banco Internacional do Funchal (Banif).

 Four years later, in July 2019, the Madeiran newspaper, JM-Madeira, announced that Berardo was not running for re-election to the Assembly of the Republic.
-The decision for non-re-election to the Portuguese Parliament came from PSD-Madeira's president, Miguel Albuquerque, and the regional party's Political Commission as result from the negotiations made with PSD regarding the Closed lists.
+The decision for non-re-election to the Portuguese Parliament came from PSD-Madeira's president, Miguel Albuquerque, and the regional party's Political Commission as a result from the negotiations made with PSD regarding the Closed lists.

 Political views

 LGBT rights

-Contrary to the mainstream ideology of her party, Rubina Berardo voted in favour of LGBT adoption and surrogacy during her term as member of the Portuguese parliament.
+Contrary to the mainstream ideology of her party, Rubina Berardo voted in favour of LGBT adoption, and surrogacy during her term as member of the Portuguese parliament.